apache/flink/docs/dev/libs/ml/quickstart.md

 ## Classification

-After importing the training and test dataset, they need to be prepared for the classification.
-Since Flink SVM only supports threshold binary values of `+1.0` and `-1.0`, a conversion is needed after loading the LibSVM dataset because it is labelled using `1`s and `0`s.

-A conversion can be done using a simple normalizer mapping function:

-{% highlight scala %}

-import org.apache.flink.ml.math.Vector

-def normalizer : LabeledVector => LabeledVector = {
-    lv => LabeledVector(if (lv.label > 0.0) 1.0 else -1.0, lv.vector)
-}
-val astroTrain: DataSet[LabeledVector] = astroTrainLibSVM.map(normalizer)
-val astroTest: DataSet[(Vector, Double)] = astroTestLibSVM.map(normalizer).map(x => (x.vector, x.label))

-{% endhighlight %}

-Once we have converted the dataset we can train a `Predictor` such as a linear SVM classifier.
+Once we have imported the dataset we can train a `Predictor` such as a linear SVM classifier.
 We can set a number of parameters for the classifier.
 Here we set the `Blocks` parameter, which is used to split the input by the underlying CoCoA algorithm [[2]](#jaggi) uses.
 The regularization parameter determines the amount of $l_2$ regularization applied, which is used